syanix/viaBrisbane/ui-context.md

    - **New**: Created alternative homepage (index2.astro) with rotating banner carousel for events

 3. **Layout Components**
-   - **New**: Created NewLayout.astro with improved structure and styling
+   - **New**: Created Layout.astro with improved structure and styling
    - Enhanced with border-bottom hover effects for navigation links
    - Improved mobile menu styling with icons and better spacing
    - Added scroll effects for better user experience